Hiking Adventures with Puppies and Young Dogs

 • First aid kit for dogs: Accidents can happen, so it's important to have a first aid kit specifically designed for dogs.
 This should include items like bandages, antiseptic wipes, and tweezers for removing ticks.

-• Tick and flea products: Protecting your dog from ticks and is crucial, especially in areas where these pests are prevalent.
-Use tick and flea prevention products by your veterinarian to keep your dog safe and comfortable.
+• Tick and flea prevention products: Protecting your dog from ticks and fleas is crucial, especially in areas where these pests are prevalent.
+Use tick and flea prevention products recommended by your veterinarian to keep your dog safe and comfortable.

 • Poop bags: Responsible pet ownership includes cleaning up after your dog.
 Always carry poop bags to pick up and properly dispose of your dog's waste.